-The larger percentage of low dissolved oxygen in Mississippi tidal creeks and bayous is due to several factors.
+The larger percentage of low dissolved oxygen in small estuaries is due to several factors.
 Low dissolved oxygen conditions are common in constricted coastal waters such as estuarine creeks and bayous with most of these conditions naturally occurring during the summer months.
-Although localized dissolved oxygen problems due to anthropogenic pollution sources can and do occur, high water temperatures, saline/freshwater stratification, and salt marsh interactions are prevalent in Mississippi estuarine waters and frequently combine to cause periods of low dissolved oxygen during this time of year.
+Although localized dissolved oxygen problems due to anthropogenic pollution sources can and do occur, high water temperatures, saline/freshwater stratification, and salt marsh interactions are prevalent in Mississippi estuarine waters and frequently combine to cause periods of low dissolved oxygen.